-Surely the design choice criteria must driven from the physics performance of the eligible detector option which must be shown by simulation and prototype performance results.
-Therefore a set of central figures of merits have been defined which allow to characterize the central performance issues of the detector options.
+Surely the design choice criteria must be driven from the physics performance of the eligible detector option which must be shown by simulation and prototype performance results.
+Therefore a set of central figures of merits have been defined for each subsystem which allows to characterize the central performance issues of the detector options.